 Nikon D5200 brought a revolutionary change in DSLR cameras, it’s one of the oldest DSLR models though it introduced many revolutionary options for the first time.
 You can have autofocus in it, a metering system, and an updated higher-end viewfinder.
 Still, this legendary Nikon D5200 lacks something that we need daily.

 Does Nikon D5200 Have WiFi?
 No, the Nikon D5200 doesn’t come with Wi-Fi settings.
 It doesn’t mean they lack of Wi-Fi settings won’t allow us to get the convenience we get from other Wi-Fi enabled Nikon Cameras.
-That’s why here we will discuss how to use Nikon D5200 as a Wi-Fi enabled camera and talk about ways of transferring photos without Wi-Fi too, And also discuss about What Is The Best Nikon Camera For Sports Photography
+That’s why here we will discuss how to use Nikon D5200 as a Wi-Fi enabled camera and talk about ways of transferring photos without Wi-Fi too, And also discuss about Nikon Camera For Sports Photography

 Does Nikon D5200 Have Built-in Wi-Fi?